BMW B48 Tuning

 Best Engine Mods for your B48

-4. Upgrades to turbochargers - forced induction is the most efficient approach to increase air supply, allowing you to burn more fuel and make more power.
+- Upgrades to turbochargers - forced induction mods are the most efficient approach to increase air supply, allowing you to burn more fuel and make more power.
 It is one of the most costly upgrades but provides the best gains.
+Some models received superchargers as is the case on the Mini Cooper S so pully swaps are fairly simple gains for these.

 BMW B48 Tuning Stages